ysimonx/timestamping-server-with-digicert/README.md

 Where you need it, you can verify that this response has been signed by DIGICERT for this file at this time

+note that 2 certificates from Digicert must be used ...
+See run.sh for more informations

 ```
 $ openssl ts -verify -in file.digicert.tsr -queryfile file.digicert.tsq -CAfile DigiCertAssuredIDRootCA.crt.pem -untrusted CHAIN.pem